Iran–Contra affair: Aftermath

 Reagan's role in these transactions is still not definitively known.
 It is unclear exactly what Reagan knew and when, and whether the arms sales were motivated by his desire to save the U.S. hostages.
-Oliver North wrote that "Ronald Reagan knew of and approved a great deal of what went on with both the Iranian initiative and private efforts on behalf of the contras and he received regular, detailed briefings on both...I have no doubt that he was told about the use of residuals for the Contras, and that he approved it.
+Oliver North wrote that "Ronald Reagan knew of and approved a great deal of what went on with both the Iranian initiative and private efforts on behalf of the contras and he received regular, detailed briefings on both ...
+I have no doubt that he was told about the use of residuals for the Contras, and that he approved it.
 Enthusiastically."
 Handwritten notes by Defense Secretary Weinberger indicate that the President was aware of potential hostage transfers with Iran, as well as the sale of Hawk and TOW missiles to what he was told were "moderate elements" within Iran.
 Notes taken by Weinberger on 7 December 1985 record that Reagan said that "he could answer charges of illegality but he couldn't answer charge that 'big strong President Reagan passed up a chance to free hostages'".
-The Republican-written "Report of the Congressional Committees Investigating the Iran–Contra Affair" made the following conclusion: There is some question and dispute about precisely the level at which he chose to follow the operation details.
-There is no doubt, however, ... [that] the President set the US policy towards Nicaragua, with few if any ambiguities, and then left subordinates more or less free to implement it.Domestically, the affair precipitated a drop in President Reagan's popularity.
+The Republican-written "Report of the Congressional Committees Investigating the Iran-Contra Affair" made the following conclusion:

+Domestically, the affair precipitated a drop in President Reagan's popularity.
 His approval ratings suffered "the largest single drop for any U.S. president in history", from 67% to 46% in November 1986, according to a New York Times/CBS News poll.
 The "Teflon President", as Reagan was nicknamed by critics, survived the affair, however, and his approval rating recovered.

 Internationally, the damage was more severe.
 Magnus Ranstorp wrote, "U.S. willingness to engage in concessions with Iran and the Hezbollah not only signaled to its adversaries that hostage-taking was an extremely useful instrument in extracting political and financial concessions for the West but also undermined any credibility of U.S. criticism of other states' deviation from the principles of no-negotiation and no concession to terrorists and their demands."

 In Iran, Mehdi Hashemi, the leaker of the scandal, was executed in 1987, allegedly for activities unrelated to the scandal.
 Though Hashemi made a full video confession to numerous serious charges, some observers find the coincidence of his leak and the subsequent prosecution highly suspicious.

 In 1994, just five years after leaving office, President Reagan announced that he had been diagnosed with Alzheimer's disease.
-Lawrence Walsh, who was appointed Independent Counsel in 1986 to investigate the transactions later implied Reagan's declining health may have played a role in his handling of the situation.
-However, Walsh did note that he believed President Reagan's "instincts for the country’s good were right".
+Lawrence Walsh, who was appointed Independent Counsel in 1986 to investigate the transactions, later implied Reagan's declining health may have played a role in his handling of the situation.
+However, Walsh did note that he believed President Reagan's "instincts for the country's good were right".